gtamas/etcdmanager/README.md

 If you find a bug, please report it using our [issue tracker](https://github.com/icellmobilsoft/etcdmanager/issues).

-This is also the place to request new features or ask questions.
-Please label your your issue appropriately, use the "bug", "enchantment" and "question" labels, respectively.
+This is also the place for requesting new features or asking questions.
+Please label your issue appropriately, use the "bug", "enchantment" and "question" labels, respectively.